 Verónica Muriel Carrioni

-Verónica Muriel Carrioni is coordinator of the Environmental Justice Network of Colombia.
-A Colombian attorney, she works from AIDA’s office in Bogota.
+Verónica Muriel Carrioni is a Colombian attorney with AIDA's Freshwater Preservation Program.
+She works from Portland, Oregon.
 Veronica has an LL.M in Environmental and Natural Resources Law from Lewis and Clark Law School in Oregon, United States, where she was part of the International Law Clinic.
 She has experience negotiating international multilateral environmental agreements.
 She is also well versed in the practice of environmental, mining, and hydrocarbon law.

 Aída Navarro is based in Ensenada, Mexico and supports AIDA’s fundraising and communication efforts.
 A native of Mexico, she has extensive experience coordinating conservation projects in the Baja California Peninsula, including international outreach and media campaigns to promote marine conservation since 2002.
 Aída holds and MSc in Environment and Development from the University of East Anglia and a B. A. in International Trade from the Instituto Tecnológico y de Estudios Superiores de Monterrey.

 Florencia Ortúzar works for AIDA from Santiago, Chile.
 She obtained her Law degree (2006) from the Pontificia Universidad Católica de Chile and also completed an MSc in Environmental Politics and Regulation (2011) at the London School of Economics (LSE) in England.
 She joined our team in 2012 and has contributed to AIDA’s work on climate change issues.
 She enjoys spending time with her pets as well as cooking, camping and nature trekking.